Bixal/uswds-screener-prototyping-tool/README.md

 ## How to

+### Speak GitHub

+GitHub uses some different language to describe things and actions you're probably already familiar with.
+See this handy [GitHub Glossary](https://github.com/Bixal/methods/wiki/GitHub-glossary) if you're not sure about some of the terms used in these instructions.

 ### Make your own copy of the repository

 1. If you don't have one, [create a GitHub account](https://github.com/signup).